STARInformatics/beacon-aggregator/README.md

 ## About

-The [Knowledge Source Application Programming Interface ("KSAPI")](https://github.com/NCATS-Tangerine/translator-knowledge-beacon) specifies a web services interface of a semantically enabled knowledge discovery and management workflow, for implementation on top of diverse (biomedical) data sources.
+The [Knowledge Beacon Application Programming Interface ("KBAPI")](https://github.com/NCATS-Tangerine/translator-knowledge-beacon) specifies a web services interface of a semantically enabled knowledge discovery and management workflow, for implementation on top of diverse (biomedical) data sources.

-The **KSAPI** is currently documented as a Swagger 2.0 API REST specification [1].
+The **KBAPI** is currently documented as a Swagger 2.0 API REST specification [1].

 This project, the [Knowledge Beacon Aggregator ("KBA")]() is similarly specified as a Swagger 2.0 web service API on top of a web services application which provides various value added features to the [Knowledge Beacon](https://github.com/NCATS-Tangerine/translator-knowledge-beacon) world.
 More specifically, the **KBA**:

-1. Provides a single web source point of entry for querying across a network of registered Knowledge Beacons which implement the **KSAPI** and which support Knowledge Graph building standards such as the Biolink Model concept types and predicates.
+1. Provides a single web source point of entry for querying across a network of registered Knowledge Beacons which implement the **KBAPI** and which support Knowledge Graph building standards such as the Biolink Model concept types and predicates.

-2. Supports most of the **KSAPI** specified end points but in a manner which generalizes concept identification to "cliques" (see below) and which aggregates the returned results into normalized collections of beacon metadata, concepts and relationships, generally indexed by *Beacon Id* source (see diagram here below and also, item 5).
+2. Supports most of the **KBAPI** specified end points but in a manner which generalizes concept identification to "cliques" (see below) and which aggregates the returned results into normalized collections of beacon metadata, concepts and relationships, generally indexed by *Beacon Id* source (see diagram here below and also, item 5).

 ![Knowledge Beacon Aggregator Application Programming Interface](https://github.com/NCATS-Tangerine/beacon-aggregator/blob/develop/docs/KBA_API_Workflow.png "Knowledge Beacon Aggregator API Workflow")